arrat-tools/deploy/guide-vehicle-installation/data-sync-script.md

 AWS_ACCESS_KEY_ID="<your access key id>" AWS_SECRET_ACCESS_KEY="<your secret access key>" ./data-sync.sh
 ```

 _You will need to grab `your access key id` and `secret access key` for your AWS Account before running the script.
-These values are generated when executing the [infrastructure-deployment][infrastructure-deployment-link] and are stored in AWS Secrets Manager._
+These values are generated when executing the [infrastructure deployment][infrastructure-deployment-link] and are stored in AWS Secrets Manager._

 [![][back-to-top]](#readme-top)